hahnworks/coffeekitty/README.md

 ![coffeekitty latex](img/coffeekitty_print.png)

-At the end of an accounting period you can enter the coffee consumption, where `coffeekitty` will then calculate the balance (and adjust the height of the tally sheet).
+At the end of an accounting period, you can enter the coffee consumption, where `coffeekitty` will then calculate the balance (and adjust the height of the tally sheet).

 ![coffeekitty print](img/coffeekitty_latex.png)

 Coffeekitty also tracks the number of packs of coffee in storage.

-## Dependenices
+## Dependencies

 Just `libxml2` and `pkg-config`.
 You will need `pdflatex` for the tally sheet.